What Happens Now That The Mueller Probe Directly Connected Trump To A Federal Crime?

 Cohen is currently awaiting sentencing after pleading guilty in August to eight federal crimes that took place between 2012 and 2016.
 These crimes include five counts of tax evasion and making “hush money” payments to adult film director and actress Stormy Daniels, and former Playboy model Karen McDougal, both of who claim to have had affairs with Trump.

-The U.S. president has denied both of the affairs and that he had any knowledge of the payments to Daniels and McDougal.
+The president has denied both of the affairs and that he had any knowledge of the payments to Daniels and McDougal.
 Despite Trump’s continuous denial about the payments though, federal prosecutors aren’t convinced.
 So, what happens now?
-Can Trump be arrested or charged for a federal crime with this evidence?
+Can the president be arrested or charged for a federal crime with this evidence?

 The short answer is yes.
 Martin London, a retired partner for the law firm Paul, Weiss, Rifkind, Wharton & Garrison, told Time magazine that “there is no language in the Constitution providing the president with any immunity from prosecution by the appropriate criminal authorities.”
 This means that Trump is subject to the ordinary criminal processes of “indictment, trial, judgment, and punishment, according to law” under the Constitution just like everyone else.